 The critically endangered Bonaire palm tree (Sabal lougheediana) exists only on the Caribbean island of Bonaire, just north of Venezuela—and its foothold there is precarious.
 Only about 25 mature trees are left, making it one of the world’s rarest plants.
 And as old trees die, there are no new ones to replace them.
-Any new seedlings that poke up from the ground are quickly eaten by the feral donkeys and goats that roam the island.
+When new seedlings sprout, the feral donkeys and goats that roam the island quickly eat them.

-The fence will improve conditions not only for the palm, but also for all other native plants and animals on the island.
-Because the fence will keep the goats and donkeys out, the newly enclosed area will see a rapid increase in vegetation cover and diversity.
-The fence won’t affect the island’s only large native terrestrial animals on Bonaire, iguanas and lizards, will have no trouble passing through the fence.
+The fence will improve conditions for all of the island’s native plants and animals.
+In the newly enclosed area, there will be a rapid increase in vegetation cover and diversity.
+The fence won’t affect the island’s only large native terrestrial animals, iguanas and lizards, which will have no trouble passing through it.

 A Seacology grant will also fund a program to grow and plant palm seedlings, to help ensure the future of the species.
 The Montgomery Botanical Center in Coral Gables, Florida will operate the propagation program.